Skip to main content

 Branch Protection and Code Review Workflows

 A well-configured GitHub repository enforces quality through branch protection rules.
+Without them, it's the Wild West.

-Essential Protection Rules for Main Branch
+Protection Rules for Main Branch

 1. Require pull requests before merging.
 No direct pushes to main.
 Every change goes through a PR.